Catalina Island Camps staff live with campers and guide them through the daily camp program.

 Have First-Aid and CPR certification upon arriving at camp.
 Waterfront staff should have previous Life-guarding experience or be very comfortable in the water.
 (Waterfront Lifeguard Training provided at camp).

-Desire and ability to work with children (6 year olds to 16 year olds) in an outdoor setting
+Possess the desire and ability to work with children (6-year-olds to 16-year-olds) in an outdoor setting

 Live in a cabin and provide consistent and active supervision, promote group unity and learn about each individual camper’s needs.

 Supervise ALL aspects of the camper’s day including morning and bedtime, clean-up, meal times, rest hour, daily program activities, evening activities, special events and after-hours duty as assigned.

 Maintain a positive and enthusiastic attitude towards the camp program and those individuals, both campers and staff, involved.

 Recognize and respond to opportunities for problem solving in the group.

 Develop opportunities for interaction between campers and staff.